eficode-academy/istio-katas/002-deployment-patterns.md

 - Add the default route and use a different header

 </details>

-The overview above is just to give an idea about what you will be doing in the **step by step** section below.

 It is **recommended** to follow the step by step tasks below.